ahmedkaludi/accelerated-mobile-pages/readme.txt

 * Fixed: The hamburger icon is not clickable when Font Icon Library is selected as CSS Icons #5243
 * Fixed: Duplicate li tags removed #5241
 * Fixed: Warning compatibility PHP 8.0 #5245

-= 1.0.77.38 (7th March 2022) =
-* Improvements: Added The Publisher Desk Support #5213
-* Fixed: Displaying a blank white screen when embed URLs are used #5193

 Full changelog available [ at changelog.txt](https://plugins.svn.wordpress.org/accelerated-mobile-pages/trunk/changelog.txt)